HungryAdi/SampleWireframe/README.md

 # Sample Wireframe
 To demonstrate my ability to perform the core competencies required in the Anki Product Management Internship, I have created User Stories, Acceptance Criteria and a Wireframe for a website based on a prompt.
-The project prompt is about a topic that is close to home for me given that I have the opportunity to be able to observe how elderly people are treated in my homecountry of India vs. USA
+The project prompt is about a topic that is close to home for me given that I have the opportunity to observe how elderly people are treated in my homecountry of India vs. USA.

 ## Product Prompt
 ### Problem: